-A wide range of general and industry-specific Mexican federal and state environmental laws and regulations apply to our operations.
-Numerous Mexican Government agencies and departments issue environmental rules and regulations, which are often difficult and costly to comply with and which carry substantial penalties for non-compliance.
+A wide range of general and industry-specific Mexican federal and state environmental laws and regulations apply to our operations; these laws and regulations are often difficult and costly to comply with and carry substantial penalties for non-compliance.
 This regulatory burden increases our costs because it requires us to make significant capital expenditures and limits our ability to extract hydrocarbons, resulting in lower revenues.
-For an estimate of our accrued environmental liabilities, see "Item 4-Information on the Company-Environmental Regulation-Environmental Liabilities" in the Form 20-F.
+For an estimate of our accrued environmental liabilities, see "Item 4-Information on the Company-Environmental Regulation-Environmental Liabilities" in the Form 20-F. In addition, we have agreed with third parties to make investments to reduce our carbon dioxide emissions.
+See "Item 4-Information on the Company -Environmental Regulation" in the Form 20-F.